dragon-dune/dragon-dune/dragon-dune.md

 -   Orcish Plunder: The Orcs may steal artifacts.
 When they win a battle, they may take one of your opponents artifacts (randomly chosen), which they may then keep or discard for a reward of 1 gold.
 -   Dwarven Elite Warriors: The Dwarves are fierce warriors.
-They have two special units, which act as normal units in every way except that each unit counts as two units for the purpose of combat.
+Two of their ten units are special units, which act as normal units in every way except that each unit counts as two units for the purpose of combat (worth 4 battle points each, instead of the 2 for regular units).
 -   Elven Blessing: After the Elves have lost 3 units in combat, they are given the power to invoke a blessing for one battle once per turn that gives them an bonus battle point and makes it so they can not be